andyongith/mychessinC/README.md

 ## Why?
 * For fun
 * I just learned C and wanted to build some project in it to learn more
-* Also I like playing chess, _here's [my chess.com profile](https://chess.com/member/andy_on_chess) if you're interested
+* Also I like playing chess, here's [my chess.com profile](https://chess.com/member/andy_on_chess) if you're interested

 ## How?(for users)
-First compile it the using command
+First compile it using the command
 ```
 make
 ```